Graduate

 Our Degree Programs

-The Department of Writing Studies offers four graduate degrees and three graduate minors, each tailored to meet distinct educational and career preparation goals.
+The Department of Writing Studies offers four graduate programs and three graduate minors, each tailored to meet distinct educational and career preparation goals.
+Our programs are divided into two categories:

 Connect with Us!